EricssonResearch/bloombility/bloom/split/README.md

 ## Configuration

-Alternatively, you can configure the Split Learning module by modifying the `bloom/config/split/base.yaml` file.
+Alternatively, you can configure the Split Learning module by modifying the `bloom/config/split/*.yaml` files.
 Here are the available configuration options:

 - `n_epochs`: The number of training epochs.
 - `n_workers`: The number of worker nodes.